AllBitsEqual/articles/articles/2021/2021-02-15_Series-DiscordBot-04.md

 npm i -S winston chalk
 ```

 Winston is working with log levels and colours so let's start by setting up some sensible defaults.
-Right now we will mostly work with error, warn and info but lateron, those other levels will be used too.
+Right now we will mostly work with error, warn and info but later on, those other levels will be used too.

 ```javascript
 // File: src/index.js